 A \$4.4 million remodel of Crane Hall was completed in 2006.
 It is now an ultramodern co-ed residence hall with two-room suites for four students with private bathrooms.
+There are also full kitchens, laundry facilities, and recreational lounges are present on every floor.
 The hall accommodates 88 students.